ben4you2/ben4you2/README.md

 - ⚡ Fun fact: ...
 -->

 📝📇 I am working on prject that i like and love to develop good apps and software.
-And i was working on projects that are like other that had veen devlopped to fix big problems of this entire world.
+And i was working on projects that are like other that had been devlopped to fix big problems of this entire world.

 📚🖥️⌨️ That is to let you know what was on my mind for projects like what were mentioned above, collaboration is something that makes people feel a little bit competetive and developed.

 🖨️🗜️ Programs are what we work on to develop and design.
-We design software and work applications to help users make their daily living easier than before.
+We design softwares and work applications to help users make their daily living easier than before.